-Because police are more likely to patrol public property, that is where you are most likely to get a DUI on an ATV.
+Because police are more likely to patrol public property, that is where you are most likely to get a DUI in a vehicle.
 However, riding while inebriated is just as illegal — and dangerous — on private property.
 No matter where you are caught riding, you can be charged with a DUI if you’ve been drinking.

-The penalties for operating an ATV while under the influence of alcohol or drugs are the same as if the person was operating a typical vehicle.
-The fact that the ATV is not a car makes no difference in the eyes of the law.
+The penalties for operating any vehicle while under the influence of alcohol or drugs are the same as those given to a person operating a typical vehicle.
+The fact that the vehicle is not a car makes no difference in the eyes of the law.
 A person convicted of the crime will face fines, jail time and more.
-Being convicted of DUI, even while riding an ATV, can have lifelong consequences.
+Being convicted of DUI can have lifelong consequences.

-In general, if it moves and you will be riding on a public roadway, it is a best practice to stay sober.
+In general, if a vehicle moves and you will be driving it on a public roadway, it is a best practice to stay sober.
 There have been instances of people being arrested for DUI while operating hoverboards, tractors, mopeds, skateboards and more.
 It is considered dangerous to the person and the public to operate a moving object while under the influence.
 A good rule of thumb is this: if you will be operating any type of moving object or vehicle, don’t consume alcohol.

 Being convicted of a DUI, no matter what you were operating, can have lasting consequences.
 A conviction could affect your ability to get or maintain a job, enter school or secure housing.
 Any person charged with driving under the influence should consult with an experienced DUI attorney.
 Your freedom, livelihood and reputation are all at stake.

-If you have been charged with DUI in Atlanta, whether you were driving an ATV or a passenger vehicle, reach out to our team.
-We will help you schedule a convenient appointment during which we will review the details of your case at no cost to you.
+If you have been charged with DUI in Atlanta, whether you were driving a car or any other type of vehicle, reach out to our team today.
+We will help you schedule a convenient appointment, and then we will review the details of your case at no cost to you.
 Let us help you decide the best course of action for you and your family.
 Call us today to schedule your appointment, or reach out to us online.